AlmasB/FXGL/CONTRIBUTING.md

 Now you can run your configuration "ALL FXGL TESTS" which runs tests from all modules.

+**Note:** if you encounter errors, such as "Cannot create process = 206", go to Edit Configurations again and clear the "working directory" text field.

 ## Coding Standards

 The project uses the following guidelines: